-Born and educated in Detroit, Melissa is a multidisciplinary artist, educator and curator living in eastern Kentucky.
-Her studio practice explores the political landscape using national identity, folk art, ancestry, immigration and the perception of a homeland as points of departure.
-She gravitates to everyday materials like matches, fabric, stickers, wood, temporary tattoos and found objects.
-Her work has been exhibited in Canada, Germany, Luxembourg and extensively throughout the United States.
-Melissa received a BFA from College for Creative Studies in Detroit, Michigan (1999) and a MFA in Sculpture from Southern Illinois University—Carbondale, Illinois (2005).
-She has been the recipient of numerous grants including a Kentucky Foundation for Women Artist Enrichment Grant, the Al Smith Fellowship and was recently shortlisted for the Luxembourg Art Prize.
-She is currently an Associate Professor of Art at Eastern Kentucky University.
+Born and educated in Detroit, Melissa is a multidisciplinary artist, educator, and curator living in Eastern Kentucky.
+Her studio practice explores the political landscape using national identity, folk art, ancestry, immigration, and the perception of a homeland as points of departure.
+She gravitates to everyday materials like matches, fabric, stickers, wood, and commonplace objects.
+Her work has been exhibited in Canada, Germany, Luxembourg, Iceland, and extensively throughout the United States.
+Melissa received a BFA in 1999 from Center for Creative Studies in Detroit, Michigan and a MFA in 2005 from Southern Illinois University Carbondale.
+She has been the recipient of numerous grants including a Kentucky Foundation for Women Artist Enrichment Grant, the Al Smith Fellowship, Great Meadows Foundation Travel Grant, and was shortlisted for the Luxembourg Art Prize in 2016.
+Melissa is currently an Associate Professor of Art at Eastern Kentucky University.

-Melissa is represented by Maus Contemporary / beta pictoris gallery in Birmingham, AL.
+Melissa is represented by Maus Contemporary in Birmingham, AL.